pkeffect/browser-inspector/README.md

    # Then navigate to http://localhost:8000
    ```

 No build process or dependencies required!
 This is a pure client-side application.
+Drop into any http server.

 ---